microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgPolicyRoleManagementPolicyAssignment.md

 ```

 ### -ScopeId
-The id of the scope where the policy is assigned.
+The identifier of the scope where the policy is assigned.
-E.g.
+Can be / for the tenant or a group ID.
-'/', groupId, etc.
+Required.

 ```yaml
 Type: System.String